 Other than the oh-so-tempting response of yielding to discouragement and depression, there remains to us the Churchillian/Filipina caregiver response.
 “Never Give Up.”
 Keep bringing that healthy meal, perhaps garnished a little differently to fit what we know of the character of the persons with whom we hope to share it.
 Never give up.

 While persisting, we keep learning, too.
 Two new environmental study opportunities are prepared and being offered by faith communities on the Central Coast.
-The PFJ-affiliated Central Coast satellite of the international "Center for an Ecological Civilization" is offering via Zoom a seven-week study of an anthology edited by Philip Clayton.
+The PFJ-affiliated Central Coast satellite of the international “Center for an Ecological Civilization” is offering via Zoom a seven-week study of an anthology edited by Philip Clayton.
 The title is The New Possible: Visions of our World Beyond Crisis.
 The book includes 28 essays from visionaries and activists in nine areas of life, including art, change, ecology, food, governance, and whakawhanamgatanga (Google it; better, get the book.)
-Six local leaders will facilitate each of the seven sessions on Wednesdays from 2:00 - 3:15, from August 11 to September 22.
-To REGISTER, click HERE and the zoom information and session materials will be sent to you.
+Six local leaders will facilitate each of the seven sessions on Wednesdays from 2:00 – 3:15, from August 11 to September 22.
+[Please note: this event has passed.]

-The Earthcare Care team of St Benedict's Episcopal Church has prepared a five-week "Beginner's Guide to Climate Change."
+The Earthcare Care team of St Benedict’s Episcopal Church has prepared a five-week “Beginner’s Guide to Climate Change.”
 While the narrowly targeted audience is Episcopal congregations of the Central Coast, congregations of any faith or religion, as well as individuals, could also gain from in joining this Zoom group.
 Each session includes video presentations and suggested discussion questions, with possible actions.
-Sessions will be Thursday nights from September 9 to October 7 from 6 -- 7:30 P.M.
-Please register to participate.
+Sessions will be Thursday nights from September 9 to October 7 from 6 — 7:30 P.M.
+[Please note: this event has passed.]

 Never give up.
 Keep serving up and speaking the truth in love.